ddvika/Aramco_technathon_2020/README.md

 ### 1st week results
 In **checkpoint_2** folder you can find the results of the first week of the technathon.
-Binarization of provided raw CT images was recieved.

 3D binarized reconstruction of Beta_1_0.2 dataset: